mbachmann/angular-tutorial-2020/README.md

 # Step by step Tutorial for an Auction App with Angular

-The result of this tutorial is a list and a detail view of an auction app.
+The result of this **[tutorial]**(https://github.zhaw.ch/bacn/ase2-angular-education-2020/wiki) is a list and a detail view of an auction app.
 The data is loaded from a test-api-backend.

+Go to the the **[tutorial]**(https://github.zhaw.ch/bacn/ase2-angular-education-2020/wiki)

 ![auction-list-view.png](https://github.zhaw.ch/bacn/ase2-angular-education-2020/raw/master/assets/auction-list-view.png)